fruitstudios/craft-uploadit/README.md

-# Asset Up plugin for Craft CMS 3.x
+# Uploadit plugin for Craft CMS 3.x

 The unausuming front end asset uploader for Craft 3.
 Use as a standalone uploader or as field in one of your forms: